Skip to main content

 Using Rate Data Tools as Leverage

 Rate data tools like DAT RateView and Truckstop Rate Insights are your most powerful negotiation weapons.
 They tell you what loads on any specific lane are actually paying right now, giving you concrete data to support your counter-offer.
+Pair them with an understanding of how spot market rates are set so you know whether a soft quote reflects the market or just the broker's margin.

 How to Use Rate Data in Negotiation